caramel-juni/juni-console-blog/content/posts/29/encrypted_win11_arch_btrfs.md

 because above all, i've learnt that **i want a system that *encourages* me to actually *use* linux, instead of wallowing within the `r/unixporn`-fuelled depths of "customisation" to find my "pertfect setup".**

-because, in reality, the "perfct setup" is one that **inspire you to *use* the damn thing to do what you intended.** create things, write things, play things, build things - just actually **DO all the things**, instead of trying to *facilitate* the **doing of them.**
+because, in reality, the "perfect setup" is one that **inspire you to *use* the damn thing to do what you intended.** create things, write things, play things, build things - just actually **DO all the things**, instead of trying to *facilitate* the **doing of them.**

 anyway. a long-winded intro, but i think it's nonetheless an important takeaway to share before diving into what will be a long and (hopefully not *too*) convoluted process.